7Block Labs

 Build outputs you should publish on every release

-Per proving system, attach these to GitHub/GitLab releases:
+For the proving system, don’t forget to attach these to your GitHub or GitLab releases:

 • Circom/snarkjs